zuzzurell/exampletask/README.md

 # Deel Home Task - dbt Project

-Welcome to the Deel Home Task dbt project!
 This project is designed to model and analyze Globepay transaction data.
 Follow the instructions below to set up and run the project.

 ## Repository Access